bdavs3/my-website/src/markdown/book-reviews/educated.md

 <b>"An educated person is not someone that can recite an army of facts and knows a lot of things, but rather it is someone that has the flexibility of mind.
 Someone that is willing to explore her own prejudice and has acquired a depth of understanding that allows her to see the world through another point of view."</b>
 <br/>
 <br/>
-Interestingly, I also recently came across the other quote from Vitalik Buterin (the created of the cryptocurrency Ethereum), which strongly reminded me of Tara's:
+Interestingly, I also recently came across the other quote from Vitalik Buterin (the creator of the cryptocurrency Ethereum), which strongly reminded me of Tara's:
 <br/>
 <br/>
 <b>"Education is ultimately much more than simply memorizing individual facts or even learning individual concepts.
 What matters most: learning how to think, learning how to reason, and learning how to learn."</b>
 <br/>
 <br/>
-It is this emphasis on process over result that I believe individuals to fully reach their potentials.
+It is this emphasis on process over result that I believe enables individuals to fully reach their potentials.
 <br />
 <br />
 Favorite quotes from "Educated":